1amnick/Fussy-Timer/README.md

 TODO:

+-   Connect this git to discord for updates.

 -   Add in a chroma keyable text for OBS or other streaming software

 -   if you see a guy named mikto1000 on the internet go bug him